Celebrating 100 Years of The Wanocksett Experience

 - Standard issue camper patches to complete a set of 4 patches issued for the 2022-2024 seasons

-Additional merchandise will also be for sale through the Alumni Association, including:
+Additional merchandise is for sale through the Alumni Association, including:

 - Pint glasses